Frequently Asked Questions about SF Open Studios

 Yes, if you are low-income or part of a federal assistance program you may qualify for discounted membership.
 Artists with a gross household income that is less than $25,000, assets that are less than $3,000, or participation in a federal assistance program may be eligible.
-Learn how to apply for financial aid (scroll to the bottom of the page).
+Learn how to apply for financial aid.

 Is there a student rate?

 ArtSpan offers discounted SF Open Studios registration rates for full-time students.
 Artists who are currently enrolled in an accredited school to qualify.
-Learn how to apply for the studen rate (scroll to the bottom of the page).
+Learn how to apply for the studen rate.

 SF OPEN STUDIOS TERMS OF AGREEMENT: